MaxenceLpl/retrieval_augmented_generation_from_pdf_books/readme.md

 ---

 ### **Choice of Embedding Model: `all-MiniLM-L6-v2`**
-To transform text into numerical vectors for similarity search, we use `all-MiniLM-L6-v2`, a model from `sentence-transformers`.
+To transform text into numerical vectors for similarity search, I use `all-MiniLM-L6-v2`, a model from `sentence-transformers`.
 This model is optimized for **semantic search**, providing a **good balance between accuracy and speed**.
 It allows FAISS to efficiently retrieve relevant text chunks based on meaning rather than exact word matches, ensuring **fast and precise query results** while keeping resource usage low.

-### **1️Extracting Text from PDFs**
+### **1️ Extracting Text from PDFs**
-The first challenge was handling **PDF books**, as text extraction is often unreliable.
-Many PDFs do not store text in a structured way, and some use **images instead of text**, making direct extraction difficult.

 I used `PyPDF2` to **extract text page by page**, keeping track of where each page starts in the document.
 This allows me to later map any extracted text **back to its original page number**.

-### **2️Splitting the Text into Meaningful Chunks**
+### **2️ Splitting the Text into Meaningful Chunks**
 Once the text is extracted, we need to **split it into small excerpts** (called "chunks") to improve searchability.
 However, **splitting text incorrectly** (for example, mid-sentence) would lead to **incomplete answers**.

 To solve this, we use **`RecursiveCharacterTextSplitter`** from `LangChain`, which breaks the text **at natural points** (`"\n\n"`, `"\n"`, `" "`, `""`) while keeping **overlapping text** between chunks to preserve context.